THE THIRD TRIAL

 He was again filming the customers; it was an invasion of the customers' privacy.
 The wayward man ought to have been sent to the police for questioning.

+The lawless team were curious about the man's store of video clips.
 Lucky them.
 One clip showed the scuffle between Wu Hyeong Man and Kang on the night of the murder of the Mayor of Ki Seong.
+It was a piece of video evidence, a clear alibi for Wu Hyeong Man.
+They were deliriously happy with their God-send discovery. |

-On the morning of the third day of the trial of the murder of Mayor Lee Young Su, Bong Sang Pil and Ha Jae Yi crossed paths with Ahn Oh Ju at the courthouse lobby.
+Mayor Lee Young Su, Bong Sang Pil and Ha Jae Yi crossed paths with Ahn Oh Ju

 Bong glared at the gangster boss.